ChrstphrHll/npc_gen/students/Graisen Thalanil.md

 # Graisen Thalanil
 ---
 ### Description
-- Half-Orc Cleric from Principality of the Palus Peoples
+- Half-Orc Cleric from Shadesburry Initiative
 - 2nd year Assault student in Treskal
-- shoulder length straight lighter blonde hair that's well kept, Pale Green eyes, and Deep Green skin
+- long straight dark red hair that's plain, Pale Green eyes, and Deep Green skin
 - Is Intense and Envious, and has Encouragement as their ideal

 ### Organizations